kg3354/jsDbFrontend/TestingPlan.md

 - **isValidDate**:
   - Test with valid and invalid ISO strings.
   - Check for proper boolean returns.
-  - Tested manually, the locks on date works just as expected
+  - After testing manually, the locks on date works just as expected :)

 **Middleware**